HMS Tenedos (H04): Service

 After the loss of the capital ships, Tenedos, along with other British and Allied warships at Singapore, was employed in escorting shipping between Singapore and the Sunda Strait.
 Tenedos and the Australian cruiser left Singapore, threatened by advancing Japanese forces, for Batavia on 2 February.
-On 3 February, the two ships rescued survivors from the merchant ship Norah Muller, which had been sunk by Japanese bombers in the Bangka Strait, Tenedos picking up 13 and Hobart 57.
+On 3 February, the two ships rescued survivors from the merchant ship Norah Moller, which had been sunk by Japanese bombers in the Bangka Strait, Tenedos picking up 13 and Hobart 57.
 In late February 1942, Japanese forces prepared to invade Java.
 Vice Admiral Conrad Helfrich, commander of Allied naval forces in the Dutch East Indies, ordered Tenedos, together with the cruisers Hobart, and and the destroyer Scout, forming the Allied Western Force, to sail from Batavia towards Bangka Island and Belitung in search of Japanese forces, while most of the rest of the available forces in the region were sent to reinforce Rear Admiral Karel Doorman's squadron.
-When Doorman's force was defeated at the Battle of the Java Sea on 27 February, the Western Force, including Tenedos, escaped through the Sunda Strait to Ceylon (now Sri Lanka), picking up refugees from Padang on 1 March, and reaching Colombo between 5 and 6 March.
+When Doorman's force was defeated at the Battle of the Java Sea on 27 February, the Western Force, including Tenedos, escaped through the Sunda Strait to Ceylon, picking up refugees from Padang on 1 March, and reaching Colombo between 5 and 6 March.